madisonmiketa/academic-kickstart-Sep19/content/project/Brannon Lab.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Dr. Elizabeth Brannon's Lab at Duke University (now at UPenn)"
+title = "Dr. Elizabeth Brannon's Lab at Duke University (now at the University of Pennsylvania)"

 # Order
 weight = 5